Nurman2021/Nurman2021/README.md

 ### Glad to see you here! 🤩 &nbsp;

-> I am looking for opportunities and collabaration in projects related to data science and deep learning.
+> I am looking for opportunities and collabaration in cfeative projects and deep learning.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.
-Although A computer science engineer working with Devlopment tools and looking forward to Share and Gain knowledgeable stuff☘️.

 ### Talking about Personal Stuffs: